AustinLBuchanan/Districting-Examples/README.md

 # Districting-Examples
 Examples on how to generate political districting plans.
 All codes are written using Python, with NetworkX used for handling graphs, Gurobi used as MIP solver, and GeoPandas used to draw maps.
+Used in an undergraduate Operations Research course at Oklahoma State University (IEM 4013).

 The MIP models are summarized in [Two_districting_models.pdf](https://github.com/AustinLBuchanan/Districting-Examples/blob/main/Two_districting_models.pdf).

-Used in an undergraduate Operations Research course at Oklahoma State University (IEM 4013)
+The Oklahoma county graph is duplicated from [Daryl DeFord's page](http://people.csail.mit.edu/ddeford/dual_graphs), which has graphs for other states and other levels (e.g., census tracts, census blocks, etc).
+These files contain [other data](https://people.csail.mit.edu/ddeford/data_cols.html) (e.g., demographic data) besides the graph itself.
+The Oklahoma shapefiles are duplicated from [Eugene Lykhovyd's page](https://lykhovyd.com/files/public/districting), which has other states too.

 [D1-Min-Deviation.ipynb](https://github.com/AustinLBuchanan/Districting-Examples/blob/main/D1-Min-Deviation.ipynb) shows how to:
   - read county populations from a text file